Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 - People give when they know that their donations are going to make a difference in the lives of other people.

 - People give to support causes they find important.
-This includes environmental preservation, health research, or social equality.
+This includes environmental preservation, health research, and social equality.

 - Some people give to support the fight against a particularly deadly disease.
 It may be cancer, HIV, or tuberculosis.